a close look of fermented beetroot and cauliflower

 Sodium levels vary by brine concentration.

-Beetroot will naturally colour the entire ferment a deep pink—this is normal and beautiful.
+Beetroot will naturally color the entire ferment a deep pink; this is normal and beautiful.

-If garlic turns blue or turquoise, it is safe to consume; this occurs due to a natural reaction between sulphur compounds and amino acids.
+If garlic turns blue or turquoise, it is safe to consume; this occurs due to a natural reaction between sulfur compounds and amino acids.

 Store the finished ferment in the fridge to slow further fermentation.

-The flavour intensifies over time; feel free to ferment longer for more tang.
+The flavor intensifies over time; feel free to ferment longer for more tang.

 YourDani x x